WeblateOrg/weblate/docs/admin/install.rst

     DEBUG = False

-With debug mode Django stores all executed queries and shows users backtraces of errors what is not desired in production setup.
+With debug mode Django stores all executed queries and shows users backtraces of errors which is not desired in production setup.

 .. seealso::